OrthoPediatrics Corp. Announce - GuruFocus.com

 WARSAW, Ind., Aug.
-10, 2022 (GLOBE NEWSWIRE) -- OrthoPediatrics Corp. (“OrthoPediatrics” or the “Company”) ( KIDS), a company focused exclusively on advancing the field of pediatric orthopedics, today announced it has commenced an underwritten public offering of its common stock and, in lieu of common stock to certain investors, pre-funded warrants to purchase shares of its common stock.
-OrthoPediatrics expects to grant underwriters a 30-day option to purchase additional shares of its common stock.
-The offering is subject to market and other customary closing conditions, and there can be no assurance as to whether or when the offering may be completed.
-All of the shares of common stock and the pre-funded warrants to be sold in the offering are to be offered by OrthoPediatrics.
+11, 2022 (GLOBE NEWSWIRE) -- OrthoPediatrics Corp. (“OrthoPediatrics” or the “Company”) ( KIDS), a company focused exclusively on advancing the field of pediatric orthopedics, today announced the pricing of its previously announced underwritten public offering of 750,000 shares of its common stock and, in lieu of common stock to Squadron Capital LLC (“Squadron”), pre-funded warrants to purchase up to 1,525,000 shares of common stock .
+The shares of common stock are being offered at a public offering price of $55.00 per share and the pre-funded warrants are being offered at a price of $54.99975 per pre-funded warrant.
+The pre-funded warrants have an exercise price of $0.00025 per share.
+The gross proceeds of the offering to OrthoPediatrics, before deducting the underwriting discounts and commissions and other offering expenses payable by OrthoPediatrics, are expected to be approximately $125 million.
+In addition, OrthoPediatrics has granted the underwriters a 30-day option to purchase up to an additional 341,250 shares of common stock at the public offering price, less underwriting discounts and commissions.
+The offering is expected to close on or about August 15, 2022, subject to the satisfaction of customary closing conditions.

+Squadron, the Company’s largest investor, beneficially owns shares of the Company’s common stock with a value in excess of the notification threshold of the Hart-Scott-Rodino Antitrust Improvements Act (“HSR Act”).
+Once certain HSR Act limitations are satisfied, the pre-funded warrants will be immediately exercised pursuant to their terms.

 Piper Sandler and Stifel are acting as lead bookrunning managers for the offering.

-OrthoPediatrics intends to use the net proceeds from this offering to invest in implant and instrument sets for consignment to their customers, to repay long-term debt payable to Squadron Capital LLC, to fund research and development activities, to expand their sales and marketing programs and for working capital and general corporate purposes.
+OrthoPediatrics intends to use the net proceeds from this offering to invest in implant and instrument sets for consignment to their customers, to repay long-term debt payable to Squadron, to fund research and development activities, to expand their sales and marketing programs and for working capital and general corporate purposes.

 The securities described above are being offered pursuant to a shelf registration statement filed with the U.S. Securities and Exchange Commission (the “SEC”) that became effective on March 27, 2020.
 The offering is being made only by means of a prospectus, including a prospectus supplement, forming a part of an effective registration statement.
 A preliminary prospectus supplement and accompanying prospectus related to the public offering were filed with the SEC and are available on the SEC’s website located at www.sec.gov.
 Copies of the final prospectus supplement and the accompanying prospectus may also be obtained from Piper Sandler & Co., 800 Nicollet Mall, J12S03, Minneapolis, MN 55402, Attn: Prospectus Department or by email at [email protected]; or Stifel, Nicolaus & Company, Incorporated, Attention: Syndicate, One Montgomery Street, Suite 3700, San Francisco, CA 94104, by telephone at 415-364-2720 or by email at [email protected]